opossalite/melatonin/README.md

     - will be able to exit vim mode by pressing esc but can enter it by pressing any vim key
-    - figure out how to right click and play and such the songs, maybe enter for play and ctrl+y for right clicking? customizable color theme (everything will remain the same but this one color)
+    - figure out how to right click and play and such the songs, maybe enter for play and ctrl+y for right clicking? customizable color theme (everything will remain the same but this one color) press v to select or deselect a track, and shift+v selects all between last selected and currently hovering main color orange, and then vim mode a light teal?